-The DXD-16 has four Gigabit Ethernet ports (RJ45).
+Four Gigabit Ethernet ports (RJ45) are available on the DXD-16.
 The different ports can be used independently or as primary and secondary pairs.
 Each network connector supports an electrically and logically independent network, with the DXD-16 acting as a PTP timing bridge.
 The DXD-16 is not a network switch, and for security reasons no information flows from any network port to any other.

-The DXD-16 generates 6 independent sync pulses and clocks simultaneously and routes them to the 16 BNC universal outputs.
+6 independent sync pulses and clocks are generated simultaneously by the DXD-16 and are routed to the 16 BNC universal outputs.
 Universal Outputs offer great flexibility compared to dedicated outputs as they can be configured for any of the generated legacy reference signals.
 This includes all standard SD and HD video sync formats (Black Burst and HD tri-level sync), word clock and AES-3id (at rates from 32 to 384 KHz, plus all the necessary pull-up/down, including 24:25 conversions, even VSO) and 10MHz.

 A high-accuracy internal crystal oscillator (TCXO) provides a very stable frequency reference (+/- 1ppm).
 An optional oven-controlled oscillator (OCXO) can be installed.
 External legacy signals can also be used as reference, such as Word Clock, AES, Video Sync (SD & HD) or a 10MHz tone.
 The generated outputs have extremely low jitter.
 The output rates are independent from the reference rate which means that any rate can be extracted from any reference such as 59.97 from 25FPS for example.